-You can watch the latest lectures, seminars, conferences and other events recorded in our Meeting Room at Burlington House.
+You can watch the latest lectures, conferences and other events recorded in our Meeting Room.

 Books, offprints, ephemeral publications, periodicals and more than 2,000 articles.
-Our library has the best resources for researching and studying the material past.
+Our library has the best resources for researching and studying the material past in this country.

-Making History: 300 years of Antiquaries in Britain marked the Society's tercentenary celebrations with an international touring exhibition of our collections.
+Making History: 300 years of Antiquaries in Britain marked the Society's 300th anniversary with a touring exhibition of our collections.
 Making History illustrated to the public the important role the Society has taken over the last three centuries in conserving and researching the material remains of Britain's heritage and identity, with over 177,000 people in the UK and US visiting the exhibition.
-See our dedicated Making History siteto learn more about the history of the Society and the objects that were on display.
+See our dedicated Making History site to learn more about the history of the Society and the objects that were on display.

 The Society owns one of the most renowned specialist archaeological and historical Libraries in the country.
 We also fund research - a number of Grants to support the cost of research and travel are available to students, researchers and scholars.
 We also have a very active selection of Publications programme on both academic and general interest topics.
 (Image: Society publications, including the Antiquaries Journal)

-This holiday, purchase a Friends of Kelmscott Manor gift membership for your loved ones.
-The membership comes with unlimited entry to Kelmscott Manor (the Cotswold Retreat of William Morris), discounts in the on-site Shop and licensed Tearoom, and more!
-Purchasing a membership is also one of the best ways to support care, conservation and development of this important heritage site and Grade I listed Manor house.
+To find out more about Kelmscott Manor and becoming a Friend of Kelmscott Manor (the Cotswold Retreat of William Morris), please visit www.kelmscottmanor.org.uk.
+Becoming a Friend of Kelmscott Manor (a member) is the best way to support care, conservation and development of this important heritage site and Grade I listed Manor house.
 How to Buy: Download the order form and post it, or call Kelmscott Manor at 01367 253348.